Experiments with the more-than-human social worlds of Devonshire cidermaking

 ABOUT SIMON POPE

-No cookies, no tracking, on this site.
+I make collaborative, collective and participatory artworks that experiment with how people negotiate social relationships in a more-than-human world.
+This often takes the form of conversational events, and collaborative making and performances, among other things.
+More information about my work is available at simonpope.info § No cookies, no tracking, on this site.
 All photographs on this site are by Robert Darch, unless otherwise stated.
 This project, and all artefacts produced through it, are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Based on a work at www.heres-to-thee.org.uk.